 The landscape of the Yorkshire Dales National Park is characterised by important ancient semi-natural ash woodlands.
 These woodlands also contain rare and endangered plants and insects.
 At the moment ash trees are threatened by a disease called Chalara ash dieback which has recently been found in the wild in East Anglia and in recently planted new native woodlands.

 Chalara ash dieback is a serious disease of ash trees which is caused by a fungus called Chalara fraxinea (C. fraxinea).
 The disease causes leaf loss and crown dieback in affected trees, and it can lead to tree death.
 Ash woodlands contain a number of tree species including ash, rowan, hazel, hawthorn and holly.
-The Yorkshire Dales National Park Authority (YDNPA) considers that the ash woods are a priority habitat and will continue to do so.
-We will monitor the progress of the disease and will endeavour to ensure that these habitats continue to be safeguarded.
+We consider ash woods are a priority habitat.
+We will monitor the progress of the disease and will try to ensure that these habitats continue to be safeguarded.

 National Park Authority involvement